 New channels enable automotive companies to reinvent customer engagement

 Designing a seamless customer experience may require creating interfaces with leading digital ecosystems.
 Some pioneering Asian companies are leading the way on new methods of engaging with customers.
 One example is Shanghai-based auto manufacturer NIO, which designs and develops EVs.
 NIO actively engages customers through its app, its integration with WeChat, exclusive lifestyle showrooms called NIO houses that also function as community centers, and the company’s virtual assistant NOMI.
-These channels give customers a wide range of digital touchpoints to buy NIO vehicles.
+These channels give customers a wide range of digital touchpoints to buy NIO vehicles.7 In India, Mercedes-Benz has launched a new direct-to-customer sales model and new customer-centric digital offerings such as personalized service experiences and WhatsApp as a communication platform for service updates.8 In South Korea, Hyundai is providing the opportunity to test-drive the Sonata N Line virtually through a collaboration with Zepeto, a Metaverse platform.9

 A trend toward eco-responsibility is likely to propel EV sales